SoundCloud: SoundCloud Go

-Next Pro
+Artist Pro

-SoundCloud offers premium services for musicians with their Next Pro service.
-With Next Pro, subscribers can upload unlimited audio files, access enhanced analytics, distribute their music to other streaming platforms, and access tools to reach larger audiences.
+SoundCloud offers premium services for musicians with their Artist Pro (Formerly Next Pro) service.
+With Artist Pro, subscribers can upload unlimited audio files, access enhanced analytics, distribute their music to other streaming platforms, and access tools to reach larger audiences.
 This service is available for US$99 per year, and is available globally.

 Label services

 SoundCloud For Artists

-In October 2022, SoundCloud announced a new program known as "SoundCloud For Artists", which is a rebranding/merger of Jeff Ponchick's Repost Network which was acquired by SoundCloud in 2019.
-The company formerly had two divisions of Repost By SoundCloud, Repost and Repost Select.
-Repost was a paid distribution platform available to the public while Repost Select was the dedicated label services department that provided label services such as marketing, funding and music distribution for artists that signed with SoundCloud directly/independent labels that have partnerships with SoundCloud.
+In October 2022, SoundCloud announced its music distribution service SoundCloud For Artists, a successor to Jeff Ponchick's Repost Network which SoundCloud acquired in 2019.
+Repost Network formerly had two divisions, Repost and Repost Select.
+Repost was a paid distribution platform available to the public whereas Repost Select was the dedicated label services department that provided label services such as marketing, funding and music distribution for artists that signed with SoundCloud directly/independent labels that have partnerships with SoundCloud.

 In July 2022, SoundCloud A&R Cameron Cox carried out a distribution deal with Sohaib Ali and Alontae Lloyd's BlondeWorld Label which is the first independent label to enter into a partnership venture with the company prior to the rebranding.